diannedejesus/debt_tracker/readme.md

     - password status (an authentication code exist meaning user needs to enter an initial password or new password)
     - button for reseting user password
     - revoke status (whether the accounts access has been revoked)
+    - when accessing the data we make sure we are not including password information.
 - displays a section for creating user accounts
     - form for entering email associated to the account
     - owner accounts will have a dropdown to select the type of account they want to create (defaulted to caseworker)